andyanday33/numble/README.md

 4: To make a guess, the post method '/game/{id}/guess' is used. 'guess' is a string that must match in length the number of columns declared at the initalisation of the game.
 The method will return the updated game state.

-(For further clarification of the API, running 'NumbleApplication' in the src directory and going to http://localhost:8080/swagger-ui/index.html#/numble-api/ will provide an interactive page for using the API methods.)
+(running 'NumbleApplication' in the src directory and going to http://localhost:8080/swagger-ui/index.html#/numble-api/ will provide an interactive page for using the API methods.)